Somesingman/ea-graveyard/README.md

 ### Link

 The link should be to a resource that announces the closure of the studio along with additional informationa about the game studio and the games it is known for developing.
-Links to a news organization is preferable. **Please do not use links from the studio or parent company itself, it is common for these links to go dead after the studio's closure.**
+Links to a news organization is preferable.
+Sites that require a subscription will be rejected. **Please do not use links from the studio or parent company itself, it is common for these links to go dead after the studio's closure.**

 Also please avoid the following news sources if possible as the link-checker workflow cannot check it's validity:
 - www.ign.com